nottrobin/maas-docs/en/manage-backup.md

 sudo cp -prf etc/maas /etc/; cp -prf var/lib/maas /var/lib/
 ```

-!!!
-Note:
+[note]
 Ensure the correct permissions are preserved when restoring files and
 directories.
+[/note]

 If you have additional stand-alone rack controllers and a fresh installation
 has regenerated the  `/var/lib/maas/secret` file, you'll need to make sure this